 Treating Hypochlorhydria in Children

 Since finding each individual’s unique dosing of supplemental HCL requires feedback from the patient based on what occurs during the slow increase of HCL dose, it is not an appropriate strategy for children.
-The most effective treatment in children is working behind the scenes to find offending food sensitivities, improve overall gut health, and provide therapeutic levels of probiotics, and fermented foods to support the body’s innate ability to make HCL on its own.
-There are times when a practitioner may use digestive enzymes in children, but we advise to use digestive enzymes with the help of a functional medicine practitioner or dietitian as they need to be initiated low and slow to prevent further irritation and discomfort.
+The most effective treatment in children is working behind the scenes to find offending food sensitivities, improve overall gut health, and provide therapeutic levels of probiotics and fermented foods to support the body’s innate ability to make HCL on its own.
+There are times when a practitioner may use digestive enzymes in children, but we advise to use digestive enzymes with the help of a functional medicine practitioner or dietitian as they need to be initiated slowly and at low doses to prevent further irritation and discomfort.

 Although hypochlorhydria, or low stomach acid, is a bigger issue than people realize, and it should be evaluated and addressed as part of the root cause for any and all GI related issues, such as:

 - Mood disorders, such as anxiety and depression

 - Stubborn weight despite appropriate caloric intake and exercise

 - Skin issues, such as acne, psoriasis, and eczema